2lian/asyncio-for-robotics/using_with_ros.md

 ## Publisher node

+Making publisher with `afor` is extremely similar to ros2 on purpose.
+This section is more about explaining how to interact with ROS 2 by using the `afor` session.

 You can follow the ros tutorial and just replace this section with `afor` style code: [Writing a simple publisher and subscriber --- 2 Write the publisher node](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#write-the-publisher-node)

 ### ROS tutorial code